takinabradley/component-classnames/README.md

 # Step 1: Applying default styles

 component-classnames uses a `CustomCSS` object as the primary way to communicate style information to components.
-Ideally, default styles should primarily be applied via class names, though it is not required.
+The easiest way to use component-classnames is via CSS modules, but it's not required.

 A `CustomCSS` object looks like the following:

 ```ts